Superresolution microscopy of optical fields using tweezer-trapped single atoms

-Next, we explore the limits of the single-atom sensor by applying it to map an optical field generated by shorter-wavelength light, the standing-wave Fabry-P\'{e}rot cavity mode at a wavelength of \SI{780}{nm}.
-The cavity length is tuned so that the SW mode resonance is \SI{400}{GHz} red-detuned from the atomic $D_2$ resonance.
-The shorter wavelength light presents two coupled challenges to our sensing application.
-First, at fixed resolution, shorter-wavelength axial intensity variation with periodicity $d =$ \SI{390}{nm} is measured with lower contrast, estimated at just $C= 0.05$ for $r = $ \SI{300}{nm}.
-At a given noise level, this low contrast allows only large ac Stark shifts to be measured.
+Next, we explore the limits of the single-atom sensor by applying it to map an optical field generated by shorter-wavelength light, the standing-wave Fabry-P\'{e}rot cavity mode at a wavelength of \SI{781}{nm}, $2\pi\times\SI{400}{GHz}$ red-detuned from the atomic $D_2$ resonance.
+The shorter-wavelength light presents two coupled challenges to our sensing application.
+First, at fixed resolution, shorter-wavelength axial intensity variation with periodicity $d =$ \SI{390.5}{nm} is measured with lower contrast, estimated at just $C= 0.05$ for $r = $ \SI{300}{nm}.
+For our measurement times and sensitivities, this low contrast allows only relatively large ac Stark shifts to be measured.
 Second, large ac Stark shifts modulated at short length scales lead to strong optical forces that displace the trapped atom within the optical tweezer, complicating the interpretation of the measurement.
 Further, unlike the LW light, the SW light produces ac Stark shifts on the ground and excited atomic states that are comparable in magnitude, exacerbating the deflection of the ground-state atomic sensor.

-We overcome these obstacles by measuring the SW light pattern in the presence of a superimposed LW pattern, by driving the Fabry-P\'{e}rot cavity simultaneously at both its SW and LW resonances.
-In a simplified interpretation, we use the single atom now as a \emph{force sensor}: Forces and force gradients produced by the SW optical pattern displace and compress the space sampled by the trapped atom.
-These changes to the atomic position distribution alter the observed axial variation of $\delta_\mathrm{ac}$ at the \SI{780}{nm} spatial period of the LW pattern, indirectly revealing the spatial structure of the SW mode; see Fig~\ref{fig:Fig_4}.
+We overcome these obstacles by driving the Fabry-P\'{e}rot cavity simultaneously at both its SW and LW resonances and measuring the total transition ac Stark shift provided by both optical fields.
+In a simplified interpretation, we use the single atom now as a ``force sensor'': Forces and force gradients produced by the SW optical pattern displace and compress the space sampled by the trapped atom.
+These changes to the atomic position distribution alter the observed axial variation of $\delta_\mathrm{ac}$ at the \SI{780}{nm} spatial period of the LW pattern, indirectly revealing the spatial structure of the SW mode; see Fig.~\ref{fig:Fig_4}.

-We note three distinct signals.
-First, the axial average of $\delta_\mathrm{ac}$ is shifted in the positive direction by an amount $\bar{\delta}_\mathrm{ac,SW}$, proportional to the circulating power of the SW light.
-The radial variation of this average shift maps out the radial profile of the SW cavity mode; see Fig.~\ref{fig:Fig_4}c.
+We note three distinct features that arise due to the SW light.
+First, the axial average of $\delta_\mathrm{ac}$ is shifted in the positive direction by an amount $\bar{\delta}_\mathrm{ac,SW}$ that is proportional to the circulating power of the SW light.
+The radial variation of this average shift maps out the radial profile of the SW cavity mode; see Fig.~\ref{fig:Fig_4}(c).